sukesh-hg/spinnaker-on-gke/README.md

 Spinnaker is a continuous delivery tool that aims to make it easy to enhance cloud deployment models.
 Spinnaker facilitates the creation of pipelines that represent a delivery process that can begin with the creation of some deployable asset (such as a machine image, Jar file, or Docker image) and end with a deployment.

 PRE-REQUISITES
-Google Kubernetes Cluster (to deploy Spinnaker) with Helm installed Google Cloud Storage bucket
+Google Kubernetes Cluster (to deploy Spinnaker) with Helm installed, Google Cloud Storage bucket,
-Google Cloud Reporsitory (or any docker registry)
+Google Cloud Reporsitory (or any docker registry),
-GCP Service Account
+GCP Service Account.

 Install spinnaker using the stable helm chart
 ./helm install -n default cd stable/spinnaker -f spinnaker-config.yaml \